nhayward/revpit/user/pages/02.editors/miranda-darrow/bio.md

 For #RevPit 2022, I’m looking for an escape from 2022:

 * Is your sci-fi or fantasy story my escape-hatch from 2022?
 Transport me out of my COVID-cave and into your unique universe.
 Show me your cool worldbuilding, your fantastical creatures, scientific innovations, even your dystopian government rulebook.
-Send me all the time-travel, alternate history, and multi-verse stories.
+Send me all the time-travel, high fantasy, alternate history, and multi-verse stories.
 My logical side loves keeping track of multiple timelines and the butterfly effect those pesky time travelers leave in their wakes.
 * Out of the frying pan and into the fire – I’m looking for mysteries, suspense, and thrillers that will capture my attention and make me think living in 2022 is a walk in the park.
 Twist me into a pretzel so I can’t figure out the truth, but once it’s revealed, the clues were right there all along.
 I can help with pacing, foreshadowing, and red herrings.
+* Escape to youth - I'm interested in stories for younger readers this year, accepting most middle grade stories (including contemporary and contemporary fantasy).
+I have a son reading middle grade stories now and would love a sneak peek at the next middle grade hit.
 * For the first time as a #RevPit editor, I’m open to historical novels (other than the recent historical like when I went to high school in the 1980s – which are always my jam).
 Take me away to another time when it wasn’t year 2+ of a pandemic.
 Romance, YA, speculative (especially time travel and alt history), women’s fiction showing us untold history (based on actual or fictional stories).
-Given the short editing window I’ll be relying on the author for historical accuracy, but I’m ready to go back in time for #RevPit.
+Given the short editing window, I’ll be relying on the author for historical accuracy, but I’m ready to go back in time for #RevPit.

 **Loves:** road trips (including the inter-galactic variety), tricky family dynamics, immersive settings, and quirky characters.
 Romance (as a genre or subplot) is welcome but not required.

-**Not looking for:** horror, non-fiction, anything over 120,000 words, stories with COVID at the forefront, contemporary YA and contemporary romance (for the 2022 #RevPit contest – I work with both of these frequently, but I’m looking for a break in my submissions this spring).
+**Not looking for:** horror, non-fiction, anything over 120,000 words, stories with COVID or grief at the forefront, contemporary YA and contemporary romance (for the 2022 #RevPit contest – I work with both of these frequently, but I’m looking for a break in my submissions this spring).

 I’m always open to diverse stories, including #OwnVoices, BIPOC, LBGTQA+, and disability representation.